-I, as a member of [National Federation] and/or a participant in a [National Federation or ICF] authorised or recognised event, hereby acknowledge and agree as follows:

-1. I have received and had an opportunity to review the ICF Anti-Doping Rules.

-2. I consent and agree to comply with and be bound by all of the provisions of the ICF Anti-Doping Rules, including but not limited to, all amendments to the Anti-Doping Rules and all International Standards incorporated in the Anti-Doping Rules.

-3. I acknowledge and agree that [National Federations and ICF] have jurisdiction to impose sanctions as provided in the ICF Anti-Doping Rules.

-4. I also acknowledge and agree that any dispute arising out of a decision made pursuant to the ICF Anti-Doping Rules, after exhaustion of the process expressly provided for in the ICF Anti-Doping Rules, may be appealed exclusively as provided in Article 13 of the ICF Anti-Doping Rules to an appellate body for final and binding arbitration, which in the case of International-Level Athletes is the Court of Arbitration for Sport.

-5. I acknowledge and agree that the decisions of the arbitral appellate body referenced above shall be final and enforceable, and that I will not bring any claim, arbitration, lawsuit or litigation in any other court or tribunal.
+- I, as a member of [National Federation] and/or a participant in a [National Federation or ICF] authorised or recognised event, hereby acknowledge and agree as follows: - 1.
+I have received and had an opportunity to review the ICF Anti-Doping Rules. - 2.
+I consent and agree to comply with and be bound by all of the provisions of the ICF Anti-Doping Rules, including but not limited to, all amendments to the Anti-Doping Rules and all International Standards incorporated in the Anti-Doping Rules. - 3.
+I consent and agree to the creation of my profile in the WADA Doping Control Clearing House (ADAMS), as requested under the Code to which ICF is a Signatory, and/or any other authorised National Anti-Doping Organisation's similar system for the sharing of information and to the entry to my doping control, whereabouts and Therapeutic Use Exemptions related data in such system. - 3.
+I acknowledge the authority of the ICF and its member National Federation or National Anti-doping organisations under the ICF Anti-doping Rules to enforce, to manage results under, and to impose sanctions in accordance with the ICF Anti-doping Rules. - 4.
+I also acknowledge and agree that any dispute arising out of a decision made pursuant to the ICF Anti-Doping Rules, after exhaustion of the process expressly provided for in the ICF Anti-Doping Rules, may be appealed exclusively as provided in Article 13 of the ICF Anti-Doping Rules to an appellate body for final and binding arbitration, which in the case of International-Level Athletes is the Court of Arbitration for Sport. - 5.
+I acknowledge and agree that the decisions of the arbitral appellate body referenced above shall be final and enforceable, and that I will not bring any claim, arbitration, lawsuit or litigation in any other court or tribunal.

-6. I have read and understand this Acknowledgement and Agreement.

-Date Print Name (Last Name, First Name)

-Date of Birth (Day/Month/Year) Signature (or, if a minor, signature of legal guardian)
+6. I have read and and Agreement. understand this Acknowledgement Date (Last Name, First Na Print Name me) Date of Birth (Day/Month/Year) Signature (or, if a minor, signature of legal guardian)